- Down payments as low as 5%

 - Most recent flood insurance declaration page (if applicable).

 Loans are subject to credit review and approval.
 Closing costs may apply.
-A sample principal and interest payment on a (20)-year $150,000 fixed rate loan amount with a 4.625% interest rate (4.719% APR) is $959.13.
+A sample principal and interest payment on a (30)-year $150,000 fixed rate loan amount with a 4.625% interest rate (4.719% APR) is $771.21.
 Taxes and insurance are not included; therefore, the actual payment obligation will be greater.
 Actual interest rate may vary based on credit history.
-An ARM is an adjustable-rate mortgage that has an initial interest rate for the first three, five, seven or ten years and an adjustment interval of one year thereafter.
-The 7/1 product listed above is a 30-year loan where the initial interest rate is fixed for the first seven years (84 payments).
+An ARM is an adjustable-rate mortgage that has an initial interest rate for the first three, five, seven or ten years and an adjustment interval of six months thereafter.
+The 7/6 product listed above is a 30-year loan where the initial interest rate is fixed for the first seven years (84 payments).
 After the initial seven year period, it is possible that the interest rate, APR and payment may increase substantially over the remaining term of the loan.
-After the initial seven year period, your interest rate can increase or decrease annually based on the average of interbank offered rates for one-year U.S. dollar-denominated deposits in the London market (LIBOR), plus our margin, which varies among Liberty Financial adjustable-rate mortgage products.
+After the initial seven year period, your interest rate can increase or decrease biannually based on the average of interbank offered rates for one-year U.S. dollar-denominated deposits in the London market (LIBOR), plus our margin, which varies among Liberty Financial adjustable-rate mortgage products.
 Any change may significantly impact your monthly payment.
 The rate on 80% adjustable-rate home equity line of credit is the prime rate as published on the first business day of each month in the Wall Street Journal.
 Our 95% adjustable-rate home equity line of credit has the same benefits and uses the same index with a rate of 1.5% above the prime rate.
 There is a maximum cap of 18% APR.
 Offer available for new primary mortgage loans and mortgage loans already established at Liberty Financial when refinanced with at least $10,000 new money.
 This offer is available on conventional conforming financing of purchases for primary residences only.
+Liberty Financial mortgage lending product availability may vary based on property location.